 Community Education and Information - We provide seminars and discussion groups and distribute information related to nutrition, depression, and suicide.
 We educate on burial rights, permits to die at home, and other issues related to natural death care.
 We talk to people about how to set up “Neighborhood Check” programs that help check on aged seniors living alone.

-Loaner Equipment - We loan equipment like walkers, canes, wheelchairs, specialized toilet seats, etc. to our seniors, often through or in conjunction with the RCMS outbound nurse.
+Loaner Durable Medical Equipment - We loan durable medical equipment like walkers, canes, wheelchairs, specialized toilet seats, etc. to our seniors, often through or in conjunction with the RCMS outbound nurse.
 If a senior is unable to pick equipment up from our offices, we will arrange a delivery.